-Can Catholics get a prenuptial agreement?
+So, can Catholics get a prenuptial agreement?

-This “Catholic Prenup” memorializes in writing a couple’s financial plans, addressing their liabilities and assets as they embark on their marriage commitment.
+This “Catholic Prenuptial Agreements” memorializes in writing a couple’s financial plans, addressing their liabilities and assets as they embark on their marriage commitment.
 A lack of communication can lead to heartache and too often a ruined marriage.
 Preemptive measures like Pre-Cana classes, other counseling methods, and supporting documentation such as prenuptial agreements can help to strengthen unions, rather than set them up to fail.

 The information above is general: we recommend that you consult an attorney regarding your specific circumstances.
 The content of this information is not meant to be considered as legal advice or a substitute for legal representation.